 Sexist ads from the 40s, 50s, 60s & 70s

 Ah, the good ol’ days of chauvinistic sexism.
-A time when a good woman knew her place– in the kitchen at the foot of her man.
-And when she wasn’t dreaming of getting appliances for Christmas or writhing in fear of losing her husband over improper feminine hygiene, she was flashing the power her assets from a slinky evening dress.
+A time when a good woman knew her place – in the kitchen at the foot of her man.
+And whenthese housewives weren’t dreaming of getting appliances for Christmas or writhing in fear of losing her husband over improper feminine hygiene, she was flashing the power of her assets from a slinky evening dress.

 I’d like to think we’ve grown since the dogmatic days of Madison Avenue’s portrayal of women and wives and their love for pleasing their hubby’s through domesticated tasks.
 At least we seem to laugh at such stereotypes we see on AMC’s Mad Men.

 But even as sexist as Don Draper is, nothing in his television world compares to these crazy sexist print advertisements from the 40s, 50s, 60s, and 70s.
 In fact, I think Don and his ad men boy’s club of could only dream of creating sexist ads as ludicrous as these.
 Reach higher, Don… Reach higher.

 Yes.
 Yes, it is.
 And I can’t tell you how many times I’ve looked at this ad.
 It’s not only offensive but what the hell does it have to do with postage meters?
 Is it always illegal to kill a copywriter?